 Phone: (323) 442-1356 | Fax: (626) 628-3024 | Email: email@example.com

-The overall goal of the residency will be to develop competent emergency medicine pharmacy practitioners with an emphasis on clinical knowledge, administrative, research and teaching skills necessary for independent emergency medicine pharmacy practice.
-Huntington Hospital pharmacy residency programs are designed to give residents optimum independence in a supportive, state-of-the-art environment, allowing self-structuring for highly motivated individuals.
+The overall goal of the residency will be to develop strong and competent EM clinical pharmacist specialists with the skills necessary for independent pharmacy practice.
+The Huntington Hospital pharmacy residency programs are designed to give residents optimum independence in a supportive, state-of-the-art environment, allowing self-structuring and flexibility for highly motivated individuals.